 I pulled a couple of transcripts to show you the value of “Talk to this Expert” in action.
 Both interviews are with the same expert, a former account director at NTNX (Nutanix), an enterprise hybrid cloud infrastructure (HCI) business based in San Jose, California.
-To read the transcripts, you’ll need access to the Stream library, which you can activate instantly here (free for 14 days).
+To read the transcripts, you’ll need access to the Stream library, which you can request access to here.
 If you’re already a subscriber, then add Expert Call Services to your account to conduct 1:1 expert calls at a fraction of the cost of traditional expert networks.

 I wanted to understand why the initial interview caught the analyst’s eye and triggered a follow-up interview, and how they compared.
 The first interview, Former Director Believes Digital Transformation Service Companies Generally Have Higher Profit Margins Over a Shorter Time Horizon Than Traditional IT Service Companies, covers a lot of ground.
 It’s clearly early in the development of the analyst’s investment thesis, as it’s more focused on the business case for the industry as a whole, and what sector trends imply about areas for investment.
 Reading the transcript, my initial hypothesis on what caught the follow-up interviewer’s eye: the breadth and depth of this expert’s knowledge.
 Here’s a small sample:

 Analyst: Is there a shift back towards in-house and if so, why?